DecisiveAI/mdai-docs/src/install/aws/ui-auth/cognito.md

-# 🔐 UI Authentication
+# 🔒 Cognito
 ----

 We knew it wouldn't be acceptable to leave your precious new resources unprotected and open to any user of the internet!

 *...Enter Cognito...*

-We've added the ability to connect [Amazon Cognito](https://aws.amazon.com/cognito/) easily to your new Engine to limit access for undesired users.
+We've added the ability to connect [Amazon Cognito](https://aws.amazon.com/cognito/) easily to your new MDAI Cluster to limit access for undesired users.

 <div class="warning">
   Cognito is not supported in all AWS Regions.
 If you run into issues